zhonghuajin/scenario-based-runtime-context-for-ai/essays/Understanding Multithreaded Behavior： From Inter-Thread Synchronization Dependencies to Single-Thread Problem Reduction.md

 Under this line of thinking, the most important corollary is:

-> **If synchronization dependency points are accurately identified, then the problem of understanding multithreaded behavior can, to a large extent, be transformed into a single-threaded problem.**
+> **If synchronization dependency points are accurately identified, then for the portion of inter-thread data flow that passes through those synchronization points, the problem of understanding multithreaded behavior can be transformed into a single-threaded problem.**

 The reasoning is as follows: within any single thread, execution order is still deterministic.
 Influence from other threads can only enter through the identified synchronization points.
 If we treat these synchronization points as "entry and exit points for information"—that is, as sources and sinks—then tracing how a piece of information propagates from an entry point to an exit point within each thread is, in fact, a classic single-threaded propagation analysis problem.

-The significance of this transformation is substantial:
+The significance of this transformation is real, but must be stated precisely:

-Single-threaded causal tracing is a problem domain that has been extensively studied, validated through practice, and supported by relatively mature tooling, with comparatively high accuracy.
+Single-threaded causal tracing is a problem domain that has been extensively studied, validated through practice, and supported by relatively mature tooling.
 Multithreaded interleaving analysis, on the other hand, has always been one of the areas where accuracy is hardest to guarantee.

-If, through accurate identification of synchronization dependencies, the latter can be transformed into the former, then the accuracy of the analysis gains a much more solid foundation.
-Not because the multithreaded problem itself became simpler, but because **we found a way to decompose it such that each subproblem falls within a tractable analytical framework**.
+To the extent that the former can substitute for the latter, analytical difficulty is genuinely reduced.

+However, there is a fundamental boundary that must be acknowledged here, not deferred to a later section: **this transformation is exact only for the data flows that actually pass through identified synchronization points.** In a correctly synchronized program—one where all inter-thread data sharing is mediated by proper synchronization mechanisms—this covers all inter-thread data flow, and the transformation is complete.

+But programs are not always correctly synchronized.
+When threads share data without proper synchronization—what the concurrency literature calls a *data race*—information flows between threads through a channel that has no corresponding happens-before edge.
+These flows are, by definition, invisible to synchronization-dependency-based analysis.
+The transformation does not account for them, and any downstream analysis that relies solely on the synchronization dependency graph will have a blind spot at exactly these points.

+This is not a minor edge case.
+In the context of security analysis, data races are often precisely the flows of greatest concern—unsanitized data reaching a thread through an unprotected path is a class of vulnerability in its own right.
+I will discuss practical strategies for dealing with this limitation in the next section, but the limitation itself is inherent to the model and should not be understated.

 ---